Times Future of Maternity 2026 | India's Largest Maternity Ecosystem Gathering

 Drinking water stored in copper vessels can offer several benefits when used correctly.
 These are the key advantages:

-• Fights waterborne diseases: Copper has antibacterial properties that can kill harmful bacteria like E. coli, Salmonella, and Vibrio cholerae and protect you from infections.
+Copper has antibacterial properties that can kill harmful bacteria such as E. coli, Salmonella, and Vibrio cholerae, helping protect you from infections.

 Signs of Copper Deficiency in Pregnancy